by David R. Hoffman for Pravda.Ru

 In other words, it’s not the egregiousness of the conduct or the potency of the evidence that matters.
 Instead, it is the occupation of the accused that far too often determines the outcome of police misconduct cases.

-Which brings me back to my law school instructor.
+This brings me back to my law school instructor.
 After class had ended I approached her and asked why she should not, morally at least, be considered a criminal herself.
 After all, she had been complicit in sending a man she believed was innocent to prison.
-“What difference is there,” I asked, “between a criminal who uses a weapon like a gun or knife to achieve unjust ends, and one who uses the legal system?”
+“What difference is there,” I asked, “between a criminal who uses a weapon like a gun or a knife to achieve unjust ends, and one who uses the legal system?”

 In reality, there is little difference between the criminals who break the law and the criminals who claim to enforce it: Both are usually amoral, mendacious sociopaths who routinely rationalize their criminality, and both are motivated by the belief that right or wrong doesn’t matter-it’s what you can get away with.
 In fact, the only real difference is that lawbreaking criminals at least have to fear capture, while “law enforcing” criminals are allowed to act with immunity and/or impunity.

 For example, the Perry Mason juror I described above did not get his Hollywood ending.
-Instead two innocent men spent several years on death row until it was discovered that prosecutors had failed to turn over exculpatory evidence and that police officers had committed perjury to obtain convictions.
-And even though three prosecutors and four police officers were brought to trial for their actions, a petit jury not only acquitted them, but even partied with them afterwards.
+Instead, two innocent men spent several years on death row until it was discovered that prosecutors had failed to turn over exculpatory evidence and that police officers had committed perjury to obtain convictions.
+And even though three prosecutors and four police officers were brought to trial for their actions, a petit jury not only acquitted them, but even partied with them afterward.

 Amid these criticisms has come talk of reforms.
 Well, I’m here to state, emphatically, that reform will never come from people inside the system.
 Almost all the personal experiences I’ve related in this article occurred during my five short years of practicing law.
 Imagine what attorneys see and experience over the course of decades, and the number of times each day the wrongs I’ve described are perpetuated throughout the United States.